Anki vs Quizlet: Best Flashcard App for Studying [2026]

 The med school story is worth telling because it’s where the Quizlet vs Anki question gets answered most decisively.
 Med students have to remember thousands of facts across pharmacology, anatomy, microbiology, pathology, and biochemistry for a single eight-hour exam.
 You can’t cram that.
 You have to build retention from day one.

 So medical students built a culture around Anki.
 Every morning, students crush 300 to 500 cards before classes start.
 The daily review habit compounds.
-A 2026 Springer systematic review found consistent positive associations between Anki use frequency and exam performance, with high-frequency users outperforming minimal users by 4 to 13 points on USMLE Step 1.
+A 2026 Springer systematic review found consistent positive associations between Anki use frequency and exam performance.
+High-frequency users outperformed minimal users by 4 to 13 points on USMLE Step 1.

 Why doesn’t Quizlet compete in med school?